aka: Nigh Omnipotent

 - The evil Djinn in Wishmaster is about as close to this as would be possible while keeping the story entertaining, as he claims that his wishes are bound only by the imagination of the person making the wish.
 The very few things he can't do is to mess with the very basis of reality, such as killing or unmaking himself (God made his kind immortal when He created the universe), and undoing evil itself (as evil is necessary for there to be good).
 Every other wish pertaining to him personally is also bound by the ancient prophecy of the three wishes unleashing the Djinn hordes upon the Earth, so he can only grant wishes involving himself that don't undo his ability to grant them.

 - God in Bruce Almighty seems to be this.
 He then makes Bruce omnipotent too, aside from not being able to affect free will.
 There doesn't seem to be anything he can't do.
-God left out giving Bruce omniscience in the package however, so he's still limited by his human mind and eventually humbled by how he failed to do a better job carrying out God's responsibilities.
+However, it never occurs to Bruce to give himself omniscience, so he struggles more than you'd expect an all-powerful being to.

 - Tomas and Pug by the later books in Raymond E. Feist's The Rift War Cycle.